Nobody Reads the Fine Print: How to Easily Avoid Hidden Fees and Interest

 The Solution: The best solution is to always know how much money is in your account, and never put yourself in a situation where you’ll be overdrawn.
 That’s not always possible, however.
 You might want to consider contacting your bank to opt-out of the overdraft protection.
 It’s usually better to have a transaction be denied than to have overdraft fees you’ll have a hard time paying.

 Sometimes this leads to problems, however.
-If you’re not careful, you can wind up with massive foreign transaction fees.
-These fees can be two to five percent per transaction.
+If you’re not careful.
+You can wind up with massive foreign transaction fees.
+These credit card fees can be two to five percent per transaction.

 The Solution: Check the terms of your credit card.
-If you won’t be charged fees, your credit card might a good choice.
+If you won’t be charged any credit card fees, the credit card might be a good choice.
 Ideally, you want the foreign transaction to be charged in the local, not home, currency.

-If your card will charge you fees, other forms of payment might make more sense.
+If you wind up getting hit with credit card fees, other forms of payment might make more sense.
 Look into traveler’s checks or even local monetary exchanges.
 Sometimes, you can use your credit card to withdraw local currency from an ATM.
 This can cut down on individual transaction fees, since you’ll use the card less often.

-Sometimes the seller will try to sneak a few small fees past you.
+Sometimes the seller adds in some hidden fees.
 Other times you might be charged for something due to simple confusion.
 Lots of documents are involved in the sale of a home, and sometimes honest mistakes are made.
-Unless you’re an expert in real estate transaction, however, you probably won’t know what to look for, and what fees you can contest.
+Unless you’re an expert in real estate transactions, you probably won’t know what to look for and what fees you can contest.

 You should already be aware of the interest rates on your credit cards or loans.
 But do you know your compound interest rate?
 Also known as capitalized interest, this is the money from the simple interest and principal combined.

-The Solution: Split your monthly payment in two payments each month.
+The Solution: Split your monthly payment into two payments each month.
 This can help reduce the compounding effect.
 Your overall debt payments can be lowered, too.

 There will always be some fees and interest you’ll be expected to pay.
 But with a little know-how, there are still plenty of fees you can easily avoid.
-Check the fine print of anything related to your finances, especially your credit card contracts.
+Check the fine print for any hidden fees, especially your credit card contracts.
 When dealing with a home purchase, always get help from an expert.
 Soon enough, hidden fees won’t be able to sneak up on you at all.